Badagry: Twentieth century

 Between 1953 and 1965, Badagry was a divisional headquarters for an area composed of Badagry, Amuwo-Odofin, Ojo, and Ajeromi-Ifelodun.
 When Lagos State was created in 1967, it became one of the five administrative zones of the state.

 Etymology

 Gbede:gli:me- Gbe languages - Inside the blacksmith’s walls.

 The first settler was a blacksmith known as Gbede or Agbede who relocated there from Porto Novo area and started an okra/okro farm.
 In order to protect his farm from wild animals, he erected a low mud wall.
 Neighboring communities started referring to the settlement as - Inside Agbede’s Walls.
 In Gbe cluster of languages, a blacksmith is called gbede or agbede.
 The name was corrupted to Badagry by the European traders.
 Yoruba immigration to the town has totally changed the character of Badagry to a Yoruba town.

 Quarters

 The city-state of Badagry was divided into eight wards with each having a traditional head.
 The eight wards are Jegba (Akran, The ruling house), Asago (Bala), Ganho (Agoloto), Posuko (Possu), Boeko (Mobee), Ahoviko (Wawu), Ahwanjigo (Jengen), and Wharakoh(vihento).

+Archaelogy

+A hallmark of Badagry’s infrastructure were its slave barracoons, which were where enslaved persons were typically held.
+These structures were built by Brazilian slave merchants under the order of Chief Sunbu Mobee, a notable figure involved in the slave trade.
+Although they are only a couple barracoons remaining, there were approximately 40 barracoons at the site.
+Each barracoon could hold up to 40 people and were typically 4 by 4 ft.

+Another prominent figure involved with the material culture of Badagry is Chief Seriki Williams Abass who also participated in slave transactions.
+His personal collections, including personal objects like porcelain dishes and robes, obtained through trade and objects like shackles and chains that were used to restrain enslaved persons are currently preserved at the Seriki Faremi Williams Abass Museum in Badagry.

+Moreover, other artifacts that were entangled with the transatlantic slave trade are currently held in Badagry's Heritage Museum, another notable museum of the city.
+Artifacts included in the museum include drinking pots, which were large pots from which enslaved persons would dip their hands in to get water.
+In addition to drinking pots, Badagry contained one well, known as the Attenuation Well, which served a distinct purpose.
+Before enslaved persons would be brought to the Americas, they were forced to drink from the well, and it was believed that they would forget their past lives.
+It is unclear when the well was dug, but it still serves a lasting impact as "The Point of No Return" in Badagry.